miadna/standard/README.md

-# standard
+# MIADNA Standard
-A git repo for the content of the MIADNA standard
+A git repo for developing the content of the MIADNA standard